jim-schwoebel/allie/training/readme.md

 ## [Settings](https://github.com/jim-schwoebel/allie/blob/master/settings.json)

-Here are some settings that you can modify in the [settings.json file](https://github.com/jim-schwoebel/allie/blob/master/settings.json) related to Allie's Model API and the various options for these settings:
+Here are some settings that you can modify in the [settings.json file](https://github.com/jim-schwoebel/allie/blob/master/settings.json) related to Allie's Model API.

 | setting | description | default setting | all options |
 |------|------|------|------|